-We therefore present lots of charts – now more than 3000 – across many topics.
+Therefore, we present many charts – now more than 3000 – across many topics.
 All of these represent a piece in the jigsaw that gives us a perspective on the state of the world and how to make progress against the problems we face.
 But some metrics stand out: they are core to our work and understanding of the world.
 You will find them appearing again and again throughout Our World in Data.

 We have tried to distill this list down to 12 core metrics.
 Making these choices isn’t easy– all the indicators we cover matter to understanding global development.
-As everything else on Our World in Data, we continue to update our content as new data becomes available so you can keep coming back and see how the world is changing.
-It is also worth mentioning that we make sure that links to us don’t break – if you embed one of these visualizations, you can be sure that it will remain available for many years to come.
+As with everything else on Our World in Data, we update our content as new data becomes available so you can keep coming back and seeing how the world is changing.
+It is also worth mentioning that we make sure that links to us don’t break – if you embed one of these visualizations, you can be sure it will remain available for many years.

 (1) Extreme Poverty

 (6) Life Expectancy

 (8) Education – years of schooling and literacy

 (9) Access to improved water sources and sanitation